pungtas/DApps.tyron/PST/README.md

 A wrapped PST has no Minters since every new PST is a wrap of an existing token.

-- Mint: to create this kind of profit-sharing token, the Originator must first increase the allowance of the xPST Implementation as the Spender of the wrapped token.
+- Mint: to create this kind of profit-sharing token, the Originator must first increase the allowance of the wrapped PST Implementation as the Spender of the wrapped token.
 Then the Implementation will execute a ```Transfer From``` transition to itself, create the PSTs and send them to the Beneficiary.

-> On the current version, the xPST Implementation holds the tokens that got wrapped.
+> On the current version, the wrapped PST Implementation holds the tokens that got wrapped.
 It could also send them to the Admin or a DAO smart contract.

-- Upgrade implementation: by calling this transition, the Admin can transfer all tokens that got wrapped by the profit-sharing community to the new xPST Implementation address.
+- Upgrade implementation: by calling this transition, the Admin can transfer all tokens that got wrapped by the profit-sharing community to the new wrapped PST Implementation address.

 - Update token address: transaction submitted by the Admin to update the address of the token to get wrapped by the profit-sharing community.

 - Update demanded token: the demanded token is the one to be bought on ZilSwap by ```Swap $ZIL for $PST and distribute``` transition.
 By submitting an  ```Update Demanded Token``` transition, the Admin can set the demanded token to the profit-sharing token (PST Proxy) or the token that the PSC wraps.

-- Burn: any user can burn their balance of PST which means unwrapping and transferring the token back to them (i.e. the xPST Implementation executes a ```Transfer``` to the Originator).
+- Burn: any user can burn their balance of PST which means unwrapping and transferring the token back to them (i.e. the wrapped PST Implementation executes a ```Transfer``` to the Originator).

-- Swap $ZIL for $PST and distribute: the PST Proxy makes this call to the xPST Implementation, so the latter executes a trade on ZilSwap, exchanging the amount of $ZIL sent by the Originator for the demanded token.
-When the demanded token is not the PST, the xPST Implementation buys the token from ZilSwap and wraps them to mint new profit-sharing tokens.
+- Swap $ZIL for $PST and distribute: the PST Proxy makes this call to the wrapped PST Implementation, so the latter executes a trade on ZilSwap, exchanging the amount of $ZIL sent by the Originator for the demanded token.
+When the demanded token is not the PST, the wrapped PST Implementation buys the token from ZilSwap and wraps them to mint new profit-sharing tokens.

 ## Acknowledgements